 JASON KARP, PhD | Chief Running Officer

 It started with a race once around the track in sixth grade in Marlboro, New Jersey.
-A year after Jason’s his father died when he was 8 years old, his mother moved his family to New Jersey from Brooklyn, New York.
+A year after Jason’s father died when he was 8 years old, his mother moved his family to New Jersey from Brooklyn, New York.
 Wanting to shield her twin sons from the dangers of the New York public school system, they moved to the suburbs.
-He still has his New York edge—you can take the boy out of Brooklyn, but you can’t take Brooklyn out of the boy.
+Jason still has his New York edge—you can take the boy out of Brooklyn, but you can’t take Brooklyn out of the boy.
 Instead of getting himself into trouble on the streets of Brooklyn, he grew up playing baseball and soccer and running track in the Jersey suburbs.
 And it was intoxicating.
 The passion that he found as a kid for the science of athletic performance (one of his earliest questions was how a baseball pitcher throws a curve ball) placed him on a yellow brick road that he still follows all these years later as a coach, exercise physiologist, author, speaker, and educator.
 He may have inherited his love of sports from his mother, who played softball, basketball, and competed in the roller derby.

 After four years in college working in the biomechanics laboratory with the professors and graduate students, Jason continued his education in Canada before coming back to the U.S. He went on to study muscle fiber recruitment patterns during eccentric contractions, metabolic causes of fatigue during exercise, nutritional strategies for post-workout recovery, and the relationship between breathing and stride rate in runners.
 Over the years, he has been most interested in the outermost limits of human physical performance.